eas342/IRAC_photometry/README.md

 - ### From Script
   - #### Calling sequence
-    The pipeline can be called from a script or an IDL like a python module (provided that AOR_pipeline.py is in the same folder as the script or its path is specified).
+    The pipeline can be called from a script or an IDE like a python module (provided that AOR_pipeline.py is in the same folder as the script or its path is specified).
 Here is an example:
     ```python
     import AOR_Pipeline as pipeline
     aor_data, img_data, prob_aor = pipeline.run(AORs, sky, r, rIn, rOut, ap_corr, pixArea, mission, channel, N)